 Effective coaches are committed to self-development, practicing and reflecting on their skills; receiving and accepting feedback constructively and engaging supervision as required, improving personal standards of practice.
-Their passion for development often leads to experimentation with new tools, therefore they have more resources to help clients (at Quiet Connections we integrate NLP and mBIT into our coaching practises).
+Their passion for development often leads to experimentation with new tools, therefore they have more resources to help clients (at Quiet Connections we integrate a number of different coaching modalities including NLP, Blue Health, Positive Psychology and mBIT into our coaching practises).
 Good coaches also help others (individuals or organisations) to understand why coaching is effective within their context (Jones, 2015).

 As coaching remains an unregulated profession at present, it is a requirement of Quiet Connections that our coaches are Professional Members of an international regulatory body for coaching to ensure that coaches are deemed to have appropriate knowledge, qualifications and skillset and are trustworthy, ethical and accountable in their practise.
 Our coaches are Professional Members of The Association for NLP (ANLP), which means they have completed verified NLP Practitioner qualifications as part of their Coach training and have met the ANLP criteria and now adhere to the ANLP Code of Ethics.